Major: A minimum of 11 courses distributed as follows:

 Second Teaching Area in American Government: The following program in conjunction with a teaching major in Anthropology (individualized major), Economics and Business, History, Psychology, or Sociology will enable the student to apply for certification to teach both the major subject and American Government: POL 262, 364, and two course credits selected from POL 222 or 325, 348, 363, 361 or 365 or 366, and 367 or 368.

 Note: Majors who intend to pursue graduate study in political science or public policy should take STA 201 (Statistical Methods I) and POL 382.
 Majors who have a special interest in legislative and electoral politics should take POL 262, 280/380, 325, 363, and 364.
 Politics courses of particular value to pre-law students include POL 222, 250, 262, 325, 361, 364, 365, and 366.
 Law schools will accept majors in any academic discipline.

 Minors: Three minors are available corresponding to the three subfields in the Department.
 No course may be counted toward more than one minor under the supervision of the Department of Politics.

-Political Thought: A minimum of five course credits, at least three of which must be 300-level Politics Department courses in political thought and constitutional law.
+Political Thought: A minimum of five course credits in Political Thought or constitutional law (POL 361, 365, 366), at least three of which must be 300-level Politics Department courses.
 As many as two Philosophy Department courses in political philosophy (PHI 307, 353, 354) may be counted toward the minor in Political Thought.

 International Relations and Comparative Government: A minimum of five course credits in International Relations and Comparative Government, at least three of which must be at the 300 level.
 An appropriate internship may be substituted for one of the five courses.
 Not available to students with an International Relations major.